-Hearing a husband and wife describe the same situation fascinates me.
-And what better example than to hear a pair discuss marriage advice they had received?
-Enoch and Tania Choi on Saturday night enjoyed dinner with some of his partners from the Palo Alto Medical Foundation.
+Enoch Choi on Saturday night enjoyed dinner with some of his partners from the Palo Alto Medical Foundation.

-During the meal another physician at the table encouraged and strengthened my friends with his experience and advice.
+During the meal another physician at the table encouraged and strengthened my friend with his experience and advice.
 Enoch wrote:

 He shared candidly the rules of maintaining a marriage thru toddlerhood (a time even more stressful to marriage than internship/residency):